List on Bids44 →

 Essential Checks

-1. Verify RC on Parivahan app — Check owner count, registration date, and hypothecation status.
-Ensure the details match the physical RC card and the bike.
+1. Verify RC on Parivahan app — Check the owner count, registration date, and hypothecation status.
+Ensure the bike is clear of any loans.

-2. Cold Engine Test — Arrange to see the bike first thing in the morning without prior notice to the seller.
-Hard starting, excessive smoke, or unusual noises on a cold start can indicate engine issues.
+2. Cold engine test — Arrange to visit without prior notice.
+A hard-starting engine or excessive smoke on a cold start can indicate underlying engine issues.

-3. Check for Oil Leaks — Inspect around the engine casing, fork seals, and under the bike for any signs of oil drips or residue.
-Even minor leaks can escalate into costly repairs.
+3. Check for oil leaks — Inspect around the engine block, fork seals, and under the bike for any signs of oil drips or residue.

-7. Look at Fork Seals — Wipe the shiny fork tubes clean, then push down on the front suspension a few times.
-Any oil film or ring appearing indicates leaking fork seals (₹3,000-5,000 repair).
+7. Look at fork seals — Wipe the fork tubes clean, push down on the front suspension a few times.
+Any oil film or ring indicates leaking fork seals, a safety hazard (₹3,500-5,500 per side).

-8. Check Exhaust Smoke — During the cold start, observe the exhaust smoke.
-White smoke can indicate a head gasket issue (though rare for oil-cooled engines), blue smoke means oil burning, and black smoke suggests a rich fuel mixture.
+8. Check exhaust smoke — After starting, observe the smoke.
+White smoke can indicate a coolant leak, blue smoke means oil burning, and black smoke suggests a rich mixture.

-9. Ride for 15+ Minutes — Take a test ride covering various speeds.
-Pay attention to excessive vibrations, smooth gear shifts, any clutch slip (RPM climbs but speed doesn’t), and stable handling without pulling to one side.
+9. Ride for 15+ minutes — Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs without speed), and handling characteristics.

 Insider Checks

-THE GRIP & FOOTPEG WEAR TEST: This is an old trick.
-Check the rubber grips and footpeg rubbers.
-Like car pedals, these wear down with genuine use and are hard to fake convincingly.
-Worn-smooth grips and footpegs with a surprisingly low odometer reading means the kilometer reading has likely been tampered with.
-If the grips or pegs look brand new on an older bike, they might have been replaced to hide actual usage.
-Cost if missed: You’re buying a bike with significantly more wear than stated, affecting engine life and other components, easily ₹10,000-20,000 in hidden future repairs.
+THE GRIP & FOOTPEG WEAR TEST (Odometer Fraud) Before even looking at the odometer, check the rubber grips and footpeg rubbers.
+These wear down with genuine use and are hard to fake convincingly.
+Worn-smooth grips and footpeg rubbers with a surprisingly low odometer reading means the kilometre reading has very likely been tampered with.
+If the grips or footpegs are brand new aftermarket items on an older bike, it’s also a sign they might have been replaced to hide actual usage.
+Missing this could cost you ₹10,000-20,000 in hidden wear and tear.

-THE FORK SEAL OIL RING TEST: This one is simple but effective.
-Wipe the shiny metal fork tubes (that hold the front wheel) absolutely clean.
-Then, push down on the front suspension hard a few times, letting it rebound.
-Now, check the fork tubes again.
-If you see any oil film or a distinct oil ring appear, the fork seals are leaking.
-This is a ₹3,000-5,000 repair for the pair AND it’s a safety hazard as oil can drip onto your front brake.
+THE FORK SEAL OIL RING TEST Look closely at the shiny metal fork tubes holding the front wheel.
+Wipe them absolutely clean with a cloth.
+Now, push down hard on the front suspension several times, compressing it fully.
+Check the tubes again.
+If you see any oil film or a distinct oil ring appearing on the tubes, the fork seals are leaking.
+This isn’t just a ₹3,500-5,500 per side repair; it’s a safety hazard because oil can drip onto the front brake.

-THE CHAIN PULL TEST: Grab the chain at the rear sprocket, halfway along the sprocket’s circumference, and try to pull it away from the sprocket.
-If you can pull the chain far enough to clearly see half of the sprocket tooth, the chain and sprocket set is severely stretched and needs replacement.
-Also, inspect the sprocket teeth themselves—they should be rounded.
+THE CHAIN PULL TEST At the rear sprocket, grab the chain from the top, where it’s around the sprocket, and try to pull it away from the sprocket teeth.
+If you can pull the chain far enough to clearly see half the sprocket tooth, the chain and sprocket set is excessively stretched and needs immediate replacement.
+Also, look at the sprocket teeth themselves—they should be rounded.
 If they look hooked or like shark fins, they are severely worn.
-Cost if missed: ₹3,500-5,500 for a new chain and sprocket set.
+A new set costs ₹4,000-6,500.

-THE COLD ENGINE COLOR TEST: This requires a bit of stealth.
-Before the seller starts the bike, take a look at the inside tip of the exhaust pipe.
-A dry, light grey colour is usually healthy.
-Black, oily soot indicates the engine might be running rich or even burning oil.
-White crusty deposits can point to issues (though less common for the Gixxer SF 250’s oil-cooled engine).
-Do this before they start it, as exhaust heat can burn off some evidence.
-Cost if missed: Can point to underlying engine issues that might cost ₹5,000-15,000 or more to diagnose and fix.
+THE COLD ENGINE COLOR TEST This is crucial.
+Before the seller starts the bike, examine the tip of the exhaust pipe.
+A dry and grey or light brown residue is healthy.
+Black, oily soot indicates the engine is running rich or burning oil.
+White, crusty deposits (less common on air/oil-cooled bikes but still possible) can hint at a coolant leak if it were a liquid-cooled engine, but for the Gixxer SF 250, it points more towards running lean.
+Do this before they start it, as exhaust heat quickly burns off evidence.
+Missing this could mean unexpected engine repairs costing ₹8,000-20,000.

-THE STEERING HEAD BEARING TEST: Stand directly in front of the bike and grab both ends of the handlebar firmly.
-Now, rock the front wheel gently forward and backward (not side to side).
-Listen and feel for any “clunk” or “notch” sensation.
-If you feel anything other than smooth movement, the steering head bearings are likely worn.
-This causes instability, especially at highway speeds, and can lead to a dangerous wobble.
-Cost if missed: ₹2,000-4,000 for bearing replacement.
+THE STEERING HEAD BEARING TEST Stand in front of the bike, holding both ends of the handlebar firmly.
+With the front wheel on the ground, rock the front wheel forward and backward (not side-to-side).
+If you feel any “clunk” or a “notch” in the steering, the steering head bearings are worn out.
+This causes instability and wobble at highway speeds, making it dangerous.
+Replacement costs ₹3,000-5,000.

-THE CLUTCH SLIP TEST: During your test ride, get into the highest gear (6th gear) at a relatively low speed (around 40-50 kmph).
-Then, open the throttle hard and quickly.
-If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, your clutch plates are slipping.
-This means they are worn out and need replacement.
-Cost if missed: ₹2,000-4,000 for a new clutch plate set.
+THE CLUTCH SLIP TEST During your test ride, get the bike into its highest gear (6th) at a relatively low speed (e.g., 40-50 kmph), then open the throttle hard.
+If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
+This means the clutch assembly is worn and needs replacement, which can cost ₹3,000-5,500.

 Common Scams to Watch For (India 2026)